ibrevdo/notes/md/linux/vim/vim.md

 * `:windo diffoff`  stop diff
 * `[c`,`]c`     jump back and forward between changes
 * `:diffget`,`:diffput` resolve differences between files
+* `:diffupdate` rescan changes

 ## Clipboard
+* In Linux (X11) there two types of clipboards:
+    * Selection (`"*`) - populated by selection.
+Paste with middle mouse.
+    * Clipboard (`"+`) - populated with CTRL-C. Paste with CTRL-V or right mouse option.
+    * In Windows only clipboard exists, so both registers have same values
+* In order to use the registers Vim needs to have `+clipboard` enabled (check it with `:echo has('clipboard')`.
+    * 'clipboard' is usually enabled in gvim (vim-gtk in Ubuntu) and not enabled in terminal vim
+    * `"+y` puts visual selection from Vim into system clipboard (paste it with CTRL-V)
+    * `"+p` puts CTR-C text from system into Vim
+* Otherwise you can use terminal copy/paste capability:
     * In order to copy to clipboard from vim hold "Shift" while selecting with mouse.
 Now paste qith middle button
     * In order to paste form clipboard into vim use "shift+middle click" or "Shift+Insert"

 --------------------------------
 ## Search, substitute and vim regex